boxtal/php-library/README.md

-# PHP Emc Library For Envoicoinscher API
+# EMC PHP Library For Envoicoinscher API

 This PHP library aims to present the PHP implementation of the EnvoiMoinsCher.com API.

 ### Installation

-To install PHP Emc Library, simply:
+To install EMC PHP Library, simply: